hellerve/blog/wip/On_Footnotes.md

 ## Why Footnotes?

-The obvious use for footnotes in more or less academic—or, at least, well-researched—writing is to create a place where the authors can put their references without cluttering the flow of the text.
+The obvious use for footnotes in more or less academic—or, at least, well-researched writing is to create a place where the authors can put their references without cluttering the flow of the text.
 While this is a perfect use case for footnotes, it’s not what I’m concerned with primarily: I don’t write papers, and my work is of the more light-hearted variety<sup>[1](#1)</sup>.